Linou92/BattleshipGame/README.md

    - initFctTests.js tests some basic functions
    - gameTests.js tests some functions related to the logic of the game
    - qunits.html shows the results of the tests
 - Screenshots contains all the images displayed above of the game in use
+- index.html contains the UI of the game
+- information.pdf contains improvements and explanations about the code and game

 ## Used technologies